14-Day Food Itinerary for New Zealand

 - Taste and tour The Spirits Workshop Distillery.

-The Best Accommodation in Christchurch with Restaurants
+Accommodations in Christchurch with the Best Restaurants

 Day 9 – Christchurch to Oamaru